anyoptimization/pymoo/docs/source/problems/definition.md

 +++

 The majority of optimization algorithms implemented in *pymoo* are population-based, which means that more than one solution is evaluated in each generation.
 This is ideal for implementing a parallelization of function evaluations.
-Thus, the default definition of a problem retrieves a **set** of solutions to be evaluated.
+Thus, the default definition of a problem receives a **set** of solutions to be evaluated.
 The actual function evaluation takes place in the `_evaluate` method, which aims to fill the `out` dictionary with the corresponding data.
 The function values are supposed to be written into `out["F"]` and the constraints into `out["G"]` if `n_constr` is greater than zero.
 If another approach is used to compute the function values or the constraints, they must be appropriately converted into a two-dimensional `numpy` array (one dimension for the function values, the other dimension for each element of the population evaluated in the current round).
-For example, if the function values are written in a regular python list like `F_list = [[<func values for individual 1>], [<func values for individual 2>], ...]`, before returning from the `_evaluate` method, the list must be converted to numpy array with `out["F"] = np.row_stack(F_list_of_lists)`.
+For example, if the function values are written in a regular Python list like `F_list = [[<func values for individual 1>], [<func values for individual 2>], ...]`, before returning from the `_evaluate` method, the list must be converted to NumPy array with `out["F"] = np.row_stack(F_list)`.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext